-The Fund and/or one or more of the Fund's unit classes are managed in relation to a reference value (the "benchmark" or the "benchmark index") in accordance with Article 7 (1) (d) of Commission Regulation (EU) No 583/2010.
+The Fund and/or one or more of the Fund's unit classes are managed in relation to a reference value (the "benchmark" or the "benchmark index") in accordance with Article 7 (1) (d) of Commission Regulation (EU) no. 583/2010.

-The Fund's benchmark index is the MSCI Europe Total Return Net.
+The benchmark for the Fund is the MSCI ACWI EUR TOTAL RETURN (NET) IN EUR.
 This benchmark index is administered by MSCI Limited.
 MSCI Limited is registered with the European Securities and Markets Authority, ESMA, in a public register for benchmark administrators and for benchmarks.